My child is not yet potty-trained. Do you enroll children who are still in diapers?

 As excited as I am for my child to start preschool, I'm also feeling a bit nervous.
 I expect a lot of tears.
 I'm just looking for some reassurance that there will be enough love for them if they are really struggling.

 Leaving when your child is crying is the worst.
 We understand this.
 Our philosophy on leaving your child is to be very loving and factual about it.
 Please no sneaking out, which we know you will not.
 Let them know how much you love them and that you will be back to pick them up, then leave.
-We will love them up we promise.
+We will love them.
+We promise.
 Not all children want to be held by us at the start as they don't know us.
 We also show love by getting them involved in activities, reading books, checking in, being close by, offering friends for support, and reassuring them all along the way.
 Some children need some space to cry and we are always there to make sure they are okay.
 If any child is having such a hard time, we would call a parent.
 To this day we have not had to do this.
 Some children cry at drop off, then play, then cry when they see their parents at pick up again.
 This is a very typical response.
 We look forward to helping your child find their own path here at UHP.

 What is Lunch Bunch and what do we pack?